gsbdarc/rcpedia_mockup/docs/_user_guide/best_practices_optimization.md

 This python script can be run with `python gurobi_example.py` with no command line argument (`a` is set to 0 by default).
 However, we will run it via the scheduler on the Yen-Slurm cluster.

 Here is an example Slurm script, that loads `gurobipy3` module, activates `venv`, and runs `gurobi_example.py` script.
+Save this Slurm script to a file named sensitivity_analysis.slurm:

 ```bash
 #!/bin/bash